Thank you for visiting Rosie On The House, the online home to Arizona's longest running weekend radio broadcast!

 Servicing of Your #SepticSystem

 A septic system consists of a buried two-chambered tank connected directly to your home’s pipes.
 Solid waste will fall and collect at the bottom of the tank to eventually be pumped out.
-Fluids and less dense waste will continue to be drained into the drainfield, also called a leach field.
-This field is essentially an area on the property where liquids drain deep into the soil, are broken down by bacteria, and converted to nutrients.
+Fluids and less dense waste will continue to be drained into the drain field, also called a leach field.
+This field is essentially an area on the property where liquids drain deep into the soil, are broken down by bacteria, and are converted to nutrients.
 Any water that stays near the surface will eventually evaporate.

 Septic System and Drainfield